Stacy Aumonier: Related Broadcasts

+First broadcast on BBC Radio 4 in November 1993.

 His Short Stories

-There is general consensus that Aumonier's distinctive talent was for writing short stories rather than novels, and fellow writers (notably John Galsworthy and James Hilton) stated that some of his short stories were among the best ever written.
-Rebecca West said of his writing in 1922 that his ability to blend reality with the imaginary was "the envy of all artists."
+There is general consensus that Aumonier's distinctive talent was for composing short stories rather than novels, and fellow writers (notably John Galsworthy and James Hilton) stated that some of his short stories were among the best ever written.
+Rebecca West said of his writing in 1922 that his ability to blend reality with the imaginary was "the envy of all artists".

-"A real master of the short story," John Galsworthy wrote in an introduction to a collection of Aumonier's writing shortly after Aumonier's death.
+"A real master of the short story," John Galsworthy wrote in an introduction to a collection of Aumonier's writing soon after Aumonier's death.
 "The first essential in a short-story writer is the power of interesting sentence by sentence.
 Aumonier had this power in prime degree.
 You do not have to 'get into' his stories.
 He is especially notable for investing his figures with the breadth of life within a few sentences."
 Galsworthy asserted that Aumonier "is never heavy, never boring, never really trivial; interested himself, he keeps us interested.
 At the back of his tales, there is belief in life and a philosophy of life, and of how many short story writers can that be said? ...He follows no fashion and no school.
 He is always himself.
 And can’t he write?
 Ah!
 Far better than far more pretentious writers.
 Nothing escapes his eye, but he describes without affectation or redundancy, and you sense in him a feeling for beauty that is never obtruded.
 He gets values right, and that is to say nearly everything.
 The easeful fidelity of his style has militated against his reputation in these somewhat posturing times.
 But his shade may rest in peace, for in this volume, at least he will outlive nearly all the writers of his day."